A better inspection experience for serious homebuyers

 What does a full house inspection consist of?

-A full house inspection includes a detailed evaluation of visible and accessible major systems.
-That typically includes the roof, attic, insulation, ventilation, exterior, grading and drainage, foundation, structure, crawlspace or basement where accessible, electrical system, plumbing system, water heater, heating equipment, cooling equipment, interior rooms, doors, windows, stairs, railings, garage, installed appliances, and safety-related observations.
+A full house inspection typically includes the roof, attic, insulation, ventilation, exterior, grading, drainage, foundation, structure, electrical, plumbing, water heater, HVAC, interiors, garage, appliances, and safety-related observations.

 What typically happens during a home inspection?